 The nurses we encountered in the ER were helpful.
 I soon realized that I’m not going to remember all that’s going on and I would need to take notes.
-During our time in the ER the tests were ordered, including a urine sample and some blood tests.
+During our time in the ER the tests were ordered, including a urine sample and different test needing blood samples.
 I was clueless about how difficult it would be to get the IV placed.
 And this was when I could have used that support I foolishly declined.

 They couldn’t get the IV placed.
 They poked my daughter with multiple needles over 15 times.
 At this point, I’d had enough!
 Next thing I knew, my super advocate cape goes flying in the air and I placed my body over her like a human shield.
 “She is barely 2 months old,” I said.
 “You guys don’t seem to have a good plan.”

 Everyone in the room came to a halt.
 But I didn’t feel like anyone was listening to me.
 They came across as though they were the experts and didn’t need my help.
 At that moment, all I heard were excuses: Mom, her veins are this and they roll like that and blah, blah, blah.

 It felt like they were blaming my baby!
 All I knew was my baby was crying an unbearable wail, and they had no clue how to get this blood out of her body.
 Our assigned nurse came over and gently placed her hand on my shoulders — shoulders that were still shielding my daughter.
 With her hand gently on my shoulder, she spoke and told everyone that Kennedy and mom needed a break.